Saumyajeet-Varma/Learn-Flask/README.md

 ## 02) HTML templates

-In this section we'll learn how to render proper HTML template
+In this section we'll learn how to render proper **HTML template**.

 Create a directory in the root folder where your **main.py** is, name that directory **templates**.
 Inside templates create your HTML files.